duminhtam/icommerce-inventory/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Solution Diagram
+This solution follow Microservice, Services must be loosely coupled so that they can be developed, deployed and scaled independently and different services have different data storage requirements
 ![](https://i.imgur.com/C4LF3v8.png)

 ## Postman Collection